yuriichaplia/My-Top-Movies-Website/README.md

-# My Top Movies Website
-A web application made using Flask, SQLAlchemy and APIs that allows users to create a collection of their favorite movies with ratings and reviews.

-## How to get started?
-+ First you need to obtain API Key and ACCESS Token from [TheMovieDB](https://developer.themoviedb.org/)
-+ Then, create .env file with those two variables
-+ Open website, click add movie, fill the movie name and choose which one is yours from the list of movies.
+# 🎬 Movie Collection App

+A Flask-based web application that lets you manage your personal movie collection.
+You can add movies via The Movie Database (TMDB) API, update ratings and reviews, delete entries, and view your ranked list of movies.

+## 🚀 Features
++ Add movies by searching TMDB API
++ Edit movie ratings and reviews
++ Delete movies from your collection
-+ Add your rating and review
++ Automatically ranks movies by rating
++ Simple, clean UI with Flask-Bootstrap

+## 🛠️ Tech Stack
++ Backend: Flask, Flask-WTF, Flask-Bootstrap, SQLAlchemy
++ Database: SQLite
++ API: TMDB API
++ Frontend: HTML (Jinja templates) + Bootstrap